Sandra-Kasandra/IoT-lesson-4/README.md

 3. Open the server.js file, find those strokes and write id channel and api read key:
     -> const CHANNEL_ID = 'YOUR-ID-CHANNEL';
     -> const READ_API_KEY = 'YOUR-READ-API-KEY';
-4. Start server with command:
+4. Start a server with the command:
     -> node server.js

-5. 3.
-Open `client.html` in a browser to view the dashboard.
+5. Open `client.html` in a browser to view the dashboard.